Simple snore or something more: Know more about Sleep apnea

 There are some basic symptoms or signs that can clearly diagnose sleep apnea in an individual.

 Snoring results from tissues in the throat relaxing enough to block the airway and vibrate, creating a sound partially.
-Based on the anatomy of the individual and other lifestyle factors, such as alcohol consumption and body weight, the vibration sound may be louder or softer.
+Based on the individual's anatomy and other lifestyle factors, such as alcohol consumption and body weight, the vibration sound may be louder or softer.

 Sleep apnea is identified by loud snoring with breathing or shallow breathing during sleep.
 When people with sleep apnea fall asleep, they stop breathing for 10 seconds or longer, for up to one minute or more.